jcheminform/cpvsAPI/README.md

 We are using mariadb default port i.e. 3306

 <pre>
+MARIADB_IP     		    //IP of machine where mariadb is running.
+We are using mariadb default port i.e. 3306

+MARIADB_PASSWORD	    //Mariadb root password

 VINA_CONF                   //Configuration file used for AutoDock Vina

 RECEPTOR_NAME               //Name of the Receptor